 I'm an editor and writer, currently based out of Lawrence, Kansas.
-I hold an MFA in Creative Writing from the University of Montana (2009) and a BA in English from The University of Texas (2006).
+I hold an MFA in Creative Writing from the University of Montana (2009) and a BA in English from the University of Texas (2006).
 Additionally, I am the recipient of the 2011 Nancy Dew Taylor Poetry Award from Emrys Journal, and I was a writer-in-residence at the Montana Artists Refuge in 2009.

 I am the author of the poetry chapbook, One Day There Will Be Nothing to Show That We Were Ever Here (Bedouin Books).
 Three additional books and chapbooks of mine are slated to be released in 2014: elsewhere (Black Lawrence Press), Carpe Demons (Unsolicited Press), and That Finger on Your Temple is the Barrel of My Raygun (Bedouin Books).